bretthoerner/timak/README.rst

 Example
 -------

 Timelines are unique sets of objects (unique by the ID you provide) ordered by a datetime (that you also provide).
-They are bounded, so items fall of the end when a (user defined) capacity is reached.
+They are bounded, so items fall off the end when a (user defined) capacity is reached.

     >>> from datetime import datetime
     >>> import riak